kubeslice-ent/egs-installation/README.md

 ---

-This updated guide now includes the step for modifying the `kubeslice-worker-egs-values` to ensure the correct configuration of the worker cluster endpoint.
----

 ## 🛠️ Configuration details

 The script requires a YAML configuration file to define various parameters and settings for the installation process.
 Below is an example configuration file (`egs-installer-config.yaml`) with descriptions for each section.